 Regular ls command will not display any hidden files and sub directories under a directory.
 Let’s first understand,

 what is a hidden file or directory?
-And Why we need that in first place?
+And Why we need that in the first place?

-In a day to day activities we might want to hide critical/important files and directories from regular user.
+In a day to day activities, we might want to hide critical/important files and directories from the regular user.
 This is just to avoid any accidental changes to those files etc.

 for example, some application specific configuration files.